fat/bean/README.md

 remove()
 ------
-<code>bean.remove()</code> is how you get rid of listeners once you know longer want them.
+<code>bean.remove()</code> is how you get rid of listeners once you no longer want them.
 It's also a good idea to call remove on elements before you remove elements from your dom (this gives bean a chance to clean up some things and prevents memory leaks)

     // remove a single event handlers
     bean.remove(element, 'click', handler);